How to Build a Shower Pan

 - Install shower drain assembly (if not already installed)

-- Cover shower base with builders felt (tar paper)
+- Cover shower base with builders felt (a.k.a. asphalt saturated felt or tar paper)

-- Pour first mortar base layer (sloped from walls and curb to drain base)
+- Pack the first mortar base layer (sloped from walls and curb to drain base)

-- Pour top mortar over shower liner (sloped from walls and curb to drain)
+- Pack top mortar over the shower liner (sloped from walls and curb to drain)

 - Tile finish the top mortar layer